Aditya300/Simplified-Query-Processor/README.md

 6. Implement a Python function Delete Partitions() that deletes all generated partitions as well as any metadata related to      the partitioning scheme.

 NOTE: Download rating.dat file from the MovieLens website (http://files.grouplens.org/datasets/movielens/ml- 10m.zip)

-The lines within this file are ordered first by UserID, then, within user, by MovieID.
-Ratings are made on a 5-star scale, with half-star increments.
-Timestamps represent seconds since midnight Coordinated Universal Time (UTC) of January 1, 1970.
-A sample of the file contents is given below:

-1::122::5::838985046
-1::185::5::838983525
-1::231::5::838983392